 The images it produces are pristine and high-quality thanks to the 13.2MP CMOS sensor and the 3x optical zoom lens, and there’s also 6x Dynamic Fine Zoom if you need to push your reach further digitally.
 It also captures Full HD video footage, and its large rear LCD screen is anti-reflective, meaning you can always get a good view of what you’re shooting, even underwater.
 A camera that's safe and enjoyable for the whole family to use, this is an exceptional tool for your holiday images, able to handle any kind of situation you might end up throwing at it.

+Why is this the best budget waterproof camera?
 You won’t believe how much imaging tech you get for the money with this heavy-duty outdoor camera from Ricoh.
 Not only does it shoot 20MP images on its CMOS sensor, it can also capture 4K video, covering a broad range of perspectives with its 28-140mm equivalent optical zoom lens.
 Thanks to the minimum focusing distance of just 1cm, you can get extremely close to your subjects, and even illuminate them yourself with the built-in ring light that surrounds the lens.

 Waterproof down to 20m, shockproof against drops of up to 2.1m and cold-resistant down to -10°C, the Ricoh WG-6 is a true outdoor camera.
 Use its creative scene modes to capture unforgettable images, log your position with the GPS module, and view your compositions on the 3-inch LCD monitor – it really does it all.

 About the Author

 Jon Stapley is a professional journalist with a wealth of experience on a number of photography titles including Amateur Photographer, Digital Camera World and What Digital Camera.
 See more of his writing on Jon's author page.